jpfeil/hydra/README.md

 routines for identifying multimodally distributed genes, scanning for differentially expressed gene sets, and identifying enriched gene sets from multimodally expressed genes.
-Hydra is available as a docker container for easy deployment.
+Hydra is available as a docker container for easy deployment (https://hub.docker.com/r/jpfeil/hydra).

 ## Gene Set Analysis
 Use the sweep command to search for differential expression across a database